 Reading the stories of Jesus and His disciples in the gospels is a never-ending discovery.
 I must have read and recited Jesus feeding the five thousand, healing the leper, and walking on water hundreds of times.
 Yet, recently, I encountered something new, and honestly, unsettling.

-The book of Mark shares a couple details surrounding when Jesus walked on water that the other three gospel writers do not.
-First, while the disciples were struggling to survive crossing the Sea toward Bethsaida (at Jesus’ instruction I might add), Mark shares that Jesus waited on land until about 3:00am, watching their struggle from afar.
+The book of Mark shares a couple of details surrounding when Jesus walked on water that the other three gospel writers do not.
+First, while the disciples were struggling to survive crossing the Sea toward Bethsaida (at Jesus’ instruction I might add), Mark shares that Jesus waited on land until about 3:00 am, watching their struggle from afar.
 Second, as Jesus began his trek across the sea, Mark includes that Jesus “meant to pass by them.”
 The New Living Translation even goes so far as to say Jesus “intended to pass by them.”

 Why would Jesus choose, desire, or intend to continue forward while his servants and best friends faced the possibility of drowning?
 Where is the compassion He displayed to over 15,000 men, women, and children through the bread and fish only hours before?